DrDaveTurner/kstat/README.md

 Known Issues
 ------------

+kstat.proc.db has only been tested on Rocky and CentOS Linux.
+Paths may need to be adjusted for other Linux flavors.

 This code is only being used on a few HPC systems at this time.
 If you want to try it out, please provide feedback on the installation